eliaspercy/polymorphism-search-tool/README.md

 ### Setup

-You should be able to open the UI by simply opening the "user_interface.pyw" file.
+You should be able to open the UI by simply opening the "user_interface.pyw" file as you would any executable file.
 To do this, you probably need to have Python installed, at least version 3.8 or higher.

 After opening the UI, you should see three panels: top left, bottom left, and right.